-- 1.1 The Community Infrastructure Levy (CIL) was adopted in the former Waveney District area on 1st August 2013 and in the former Suffolk Coastal District area on 13 July 2015.
-Since then the councils have collected approximately £12.4m of total CIL. - 1.2 The National picture for CIL is that £4.5bn CIL has been collected to date by CIL Charging Authorities and they have spent £1.5bn. - 1.3 It important to note that whilst the District CIL fund can be collecting £millions, it can take just a couple of infrastructure projects, such as expansion of Health or Education provision to empty the pot.
-Spending of District CIL needs to be planned for a number of reasons, namely that the right infrastructure is delivered in the right place at the right time. - 1.4 CIL is paid on commencement of planning permissions that are CIL liable development.
+- 1.1 The Community Infrastructure Levy (CIL) was adopted in the former Waveney District area on 1st August 2013 and in the former Suffolk Coastal District area on 13 July 2015. - 1.2 East Suffolk have reviewed their CIL Rates and a new East Suffolk CIL Charging Schedule has been through Examination, adopted by the Council and was implemented with effect from 1 August 2023. - 1.3 It important to note that whilst the District CIL fund can be collecting £millions, it can take just a couple of large infrastructure projects, such as expansion of Health or Education provision to empty the funding pot.
+Spending of District CIL needs to be planned for a number of reasons, namely that the right infrastructure is delivered in the right place at the right time. - 1.4 CIL is paid on commencement of planning permissions that are CIL liable development, where exemptions or relief from CIL has not been granted.
 Payments are usually made in instalments and can take up to 2 years to be received in full.
-Once received the CIL payments are automatically split down into their statutory "pots" or funds: 5% Admin; 15% or 25% to parish councils and the remainder to the District CIL Fund (former 123 Fund).
-Where town or parish councils do not have a made Neighbourhood Plan the 15% is capped at £100 (indexed) per council tax dwelling. - 1.5 Under the CIL Regulations, the Neighbourhood CIL is passed to the town and parish councils every 6 months; 28 April and 28 October.
+Once received the CIL payments are automatically split down into their statutory "pots" or funds: 5% Admin; 15%\ or 25% to parish councils and the remainder to the District CIL Fund. \Where town or parish councils do not have a made Neighbourhood Plan the 15% is capped at £100 (indexed) per council tax dwelling. - 1.5 Under the CIL Regulations, the Neighbourhood CIL is passed to the town and parish councils every 6 months; 28 April and 28 October.
 Only Neighbourhood CIL amounts received in the previous 6 months can be passed on, so areas where there is no new development commencing and thus paying CIL will not receive any Neighbourhood CIL.
 Parish councils have 5 years from the date of receipt to spend the Neighbourhood CIL.
-Where there is not a parish council then the funds are held and spent in consultation with the community and under the same terms as the town and parish councils spend. - 1.6 Currently 10 Neighbourhood Plans have been made which allows these parish councils to receive 25% Neighbourhood CIL from planning permissions that are granted on or after the "made" date.
-There are a further 27 Neighbourhood Plans in progress with one of currently at referendum stage.
+Where there is not a parish council then the funds are held and spent in consultation with the community and under the same terms as the town and parish councils spend. - 1.6 Currently 21 Neighbourhood Plans have been made which allows these parish councils to receive 25% Neighbourhood CIL from planning permissions that are granted on or after the "made" date.
+There are a further 22 Neighbourhood Plans in progress with one of currently at referendum stage.
 This will mean that the amount of CIL passed to parish councils for local infrastructure projects will increase considerably over the plan period.
-This is excellent news in terms of there being funds passed direct to parish councils for them to deliver their priority projects in their areas, however it does have an impact on the level of District CIL available to deliver larger critical and essential infrastructure projects such as school extensions and extensions to GP services. - 1.7 Since CIL has been adopted in East Suffolk, approximately £4m has been passed to parish and town councils through Neighbourhood CIL Payments.
+This is excellent news in terms of there being funds passed direct to parish councils for them to deliver their priority projects in their areas, however it does have an impact on the level of District CIL available to deliver larger critical and essential infrastructure projects such as school extensions and extensions to GP services. - 1.7 Since CIL has been adopted in East Suffolk, approximately £5.6m has been passed to parish and town councils through Neighbourhood CIL Payments.
 There is greater flexibility for parish councils spending in the CIL Regulations, although any unspent Neighbourhood CIL still held after 5 years from the allocation date must be returned to East Suffolk.
 Under the CIL Regulations East Suffolk would then spend this CIL to support the new development in the area of the local council(s).